 - One (1) essay addressing the topic below;

 - An official copy of applicant’s undergraduate transcript; and

 - A signed Personal Certification Form.

 - Essay Topic: The Don H. Liu Scholars Program seeks to identify and empower future Asian Pacific American (APA) leaders in the legal profession through a unique blend of financial support, legal internship and professional mentorship.
 Don H. Liu Scholars have a demonstrated financial need, have faced some type of adversity and are seeking mentorship and guidance in furthering their aspiring legal careers at a top law firm or Fortune 500 corporation.
-Using specific examples from your personal and professional life as well as academic, extracurricular and professional accomplishments, tell us how you have embodied the attributes of a Don H. Liu Scholar in overcoming adversity and how you would benefit from the Don H. Liu Scholars Program.
+Using specific examples from your personal and professional life as well as academic, extracurricular and professional accomplishments, tell us how you have embodied the attributes of a Don H. Liu Scholar in overcoming adversity, especially in light of the COVID-19 pandemic, and how you would benefit from the Don H. Liu Scholars Program.
 (500-750 words)